-Although the Group does not have a designated internal audit function, throughout the year the Legal and Compliance team conducts internal audit tests of the adequacy of controls for those risks which are inherently extreme or high.
-Relevant management confirm (monthly, quarterly or annually as appropriate) that the controls remain appropriate and identify any new risks and any new controls that should be put in place.
+Although the Group does not have a designated internal audit function, throughout the year the Legal and Compliance team conducts internal audit tests of the effectiveness of the controls and the appropriateness of the monitoring strategies in place for those risks with an inherent risk rating of Very High or High.
+Relevant management confirm (monthly, quarterly or annually as appropriate given the residual risk rating) that the controls remain appropriate and identify any new risks and any new controls that should be put in place.
 The Company Secretary reports findings to the Audit and Risk Committee.

-The Group's Corporate Sustainability Report discloses the extent to which the Group has material exposure to economic, environmental and social sustainability risks and explains how such risks are and will be managed.
+The Group's Sustainability Report discloses the extent to which the Group has material exposure to economic, environmental and social sustainability risks and explains how such risks are and will be managed.